East Maitland

 East Maitland shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Educational participation was notably high at 27.9%, including 9.2% in primary education, 7.6% in secondary education, and 4.3% pursuing tertiary education.
+Educational participation is notably high, with 27.9% of residents currently enrolled in formal education.
+This includes 9.2% in primary education, 7.6% in secondary education, and 4.3% pursuing tertiary education.

 Frequently Asked Questions - Education